-I have worked in many mediums including charcoal, pastel, watercolor and several types of prints.
-I am an addicted sketcher, compiling stacks of sketchbooks with drawings of everything from figurative work to horses, still lifes, and a large amount of my favored subject of landscapes.
+I work in many mediums including charcoal, pastel, watercolor and several types of prints.
+I am an addicted sketcher, compiling stacks of sketchbooks with drawings of everything from figurative work to horses, still lifes, and reams of my favored subject of landscapes.

 While drawings, charcoals and pastels offer my work a more immediate feel by their very Nature, my watercolors are done over long periods of time building layers up to create deeper colors.
-I have done several linocuts in the last few years but have also done lithography, etching and monoprints.
+I create a number of linocuts from time to time but have also practiced lithography, etching, and monoprinting.

 I have since started to play with the idea of turning paintings of mine into windows, not with the idea of creating space and light within the image but as a flat representation of the composition.
 Using the idea of stained glass as color and light rather than a medium to display any illusionary space and the lead lines as design I am happily stumbling through a whole new way of making windows.
 I like the heavier lines of leaded glass breaking up the pieces and creating the structure and I am venturing out into bolder colors now that I have given up creating painterly space.